 Locations: how far are you away, literally, from your future employers

-Does location of a business school in Singapore matter since the whole country is so small?
+Does the location of a business school in Singapore matter since the whole country is so small?
 Well, it does to some extent, and the difference may be substantial to you depending on what do you want to get out of your business school education.
-SMU is at the center of the town, surrounded by many business buildings and offices.
+SMU is at the centre of the town, surrounded by many business buildings and offices.
 That is a perfect springboard for networking.

 Why?
 Simply because SMU is more accessible.
 SMU tends to have more corporate events, formal or informal.
 It tends to have more industry practitioners who are teaching part-time there.
-If you want to visit a company for networking, studying in SMU would also make your life (much) easier.
+If you want to visit a company for networking, studying at SMU would also make your life (much) easier.

 Having said that, we want to stress that NTU and NUS won’t be ignored by employers.
-They just have less additional events that may otherwise take place in SMU due to its accessibility.
+They just have fewer additional events that may otherwise take place in SMU due to its accessibility.
 How much this factor plays a role in your decision making depends on how much you want to reach out to your future employers.

 A Second Major Issue